jejacks0n/teaspoon/README.md

 ## Fixtures

-Teaspoon ships with a fixture library that works with Jasmine, Mocha, and QUnit with a minimum of effort, has a nice consistent API, and isn't dependent on jQuery.
+Teaspoon ships with a fixture library that works with Jasmine, Mocha, and QUnit with minimal effort.
+It has a consistent API, and isn't dependent on jQuery.

 The fixture path is configurable within Teaspoon, and the views will be rendered by a standard controller.
 This allows you to use things like RABL/JBuilder if you're building JSON, or HAML if you're building markup.